intel/crypto-api-toolkit/README.md

   ``$ sudo apt-get install dkms libprotobuf10 autoconf libcppunit-dev autotools-dev libc6-dev libtool build-essential``

 - Intel(R) SGX software components
-  -  The latest version of SDK, driver and PSW can be downloaded and installed from https://01.org/intel-software-guard-extensions/downloads or can be built from the source from https://github.com/intel/linux-sgx.
+  -  The SDK, driver and PSW can be downloaded and installed from <a href=https://01.org/intel-softwareguard-extensions/downloads/intel-sgx-linux-2.9-release-version-string-2.9.100.2>Intel SGX Linux 2.9 Release</a> or can be built from the source from https://github.com/intel/linux-sgx.
-  - Intel(R) SGX SSL
+  - Intel(R) SGX SSL - built with All-Loads-Mitigation for CVE-2020-0551
     Can be built from the source and installed from https://github.com/intel/intel-sgx-ssl.
 CTK has been validated with Intel(R) SGX SSL built with OpenSSL version 1.1.1d.
   - (For DCAP support) The latest version of DCAP binaries and driver can be downloaded and installed from https://01.org/intel-software-guard-extensions/downloads or built from the source from https://github.com/intel/SGXDataCenterAttestationPrimitives.

-> **NOTE** This version of CTK is validated against Intel SGX SDK and driver v2.7.1 and DCAP v1.3.1.
+> **NOTE** This version of CTK is configured to build with, and validated against Intel SGX SDK v2.9, SGX driver v2.6.0_95eaa6f, DCAP v1.5 and SGXSSL binaries with All-Loads-Mitigation for CVE-2020-0551.

 ## Building the source